Engineering

 ITSM Integration #

 The connection between CMDB and ITSM tools simplifies workflows, enhances automation, and enables better compliance tracking.
 It becomes easier to link tickets or service requests with relevant assets or configuration items, ensuring data consistency and improved reporting accuracy.
-This tight coupling is crucial for maintaining service levels, minimizing risk, and achieving operational efficiency in IT organizations.
+This tight integration is crucial for maintaining service levels, minimizing risk, and achieving operational efficiency in IT organizations.

 Cloud and On-Prem Support #